ansible-collections/netapp.ontap/README.md

 ## 20.7.0

+### New Modules
+- na_ontap_security_certificates: limited to install and delete actions for this release.

 ### New Options:
 - na_ontap_info: support `continue_on_error` option to continue when a ZAPI is not supported on a vserver, or for cluster RPC errors.
 - na_ontap_info: support `query` option to specify which objects to return.